2026 Los Angeles elections: District 15

-The 15th District is located in the Southern and Harbor Regions of Los Angeles, which includes the neighborhoods of Watts, Harbor Gateway, Harbor City, Wilmington, San Pedro, and the Port of Los Angeles.
+The 15th district is located in the Southern and Harbor Regions of Los Angeles, which includes the neighborhoods of Watts, Harbor Gateway, Harbor City, Wilmington, San Pedro, and the Port of Los Angeles.
 The incumbent is Tim McOsker, who was first elected in 2022 replacing Joe Buscaino.
-McOsker is running for re-election.
+McOsker ran for re-election and won outright in the primary against community advocate Jordan Rivers.